Scroll Top

 WHAT IT DOES

-As with vitamin D, probiotics don’t fix a specific perimenopausal symptom, but the more we learn, the more it seems that overall health is related to gut health.
+As with vitamin D, probiotics don’t fix a specific perimenopausal symptom, but increasingly research is linking gut health to other aspect of health.
 Probiotics are strains of live bacteria and yeast that can help keep your gut microbiome healthy.

 Recent research has shown that many of the mood-related neurotransmitters we used to think of as sourced from the brain are actually synthesized in our gut.
 Following on that, research is looking at the impact of gut health on mood.10